DimKaisaris/Student-Chess-Games/README.md

 a cool script to import them in google sheets!

 ## Process Phase
-The data shown are completely raw as downloaded in .xlsx.
+The data shown are completely raw as uploaded in .xlsx.
 You can access them in this link **[Link](https://github.com/DimKaisaris/Student-Chess-Games/blob/main/Raw%20Files/Copy%20of%20lichess.org.xlsx)**

 ![Raw Data](Images/Raw_Data.png)